Nightfeller/mod-repo-10/README.md

 Afterwards, you have to say the color you want on your logo's initials and shape.
 You can choose either a broad color name, or a hexadecimal color code.
 Note that if you follow the broad naming scheme, the code uses the CSS/HTML coloring scheme.

+Here is a video of the process: https://drive.google.com/file/d/1Q5skDDUFnzLODNjyacgVcEzeJ6coCSm_/view

 ## Credits

 There is no one else who contrbuted to this.